 What Are User & Service Accounts?

-Tanzu Observability by Wavefront supports two account types:
+VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports two account types:

-- User accounts are for human users who work with Wavefront.
+- User accounts are for human users who work with Operations for Applications.
 A user account authenticates with a user name and password.

-- Service accounts are for services that interact with Wavefront through an API and use a token to authenticate.
+- Service accounts are for services that interact with Operations for Applications through an API and use a token to authenticate.
 Service accounts are used to automate management tasks.
 As a user with the Accounts permission, you generate (and revoke, if needed) authentication tokens for the service account.
 It’s also possible to deactivate a service account completely.

 - Don’t have default permissions (unless one or more roles with permissions are assigned to the Service Accounts group.).